FAQs

 Investment Funds

 Chambers also has tables that recognise expertise in Credit Funds and Venture Capital Funds.
-Those seeking recognition in these areas should include their work highlights on an Investment Funds: Private Equity submission.
+Those seeking recognition in these areas should include their work highlights on their submission for Investment Funds: Private Equity.

 Work relating to private equity buyouts or real estate transactions is not considered here and should be included on a submission for either of those sections.
 Similarly, regulatory or compliance advice should be submitted to Financial Services: Non-contentious Regulatory.

-Related sections: Capital Markets: Equity, Financial Services: Non-contentious Regulatory, Private Equity, Real Estate
+Related sections: Capital Markets, Financial Services: Non-contentious Regulatory, Private Equity, Real Estate

 Licensing